julienmcoding/personal-budget/README.md

 ## Description
 **Context:** In this project, I have built a web application to store and manage your budget.
 The main goal was to developp a functionning back-end server, I've added some front-end for the user to be able to manipulate the data.
+While the back is working, I am still working on the front to give more command to the user.

 ## Project Objectives